Recovering a compact Hausdorff space $X$ from the compatibility ordering on $C(X)$: Auxiliary results and the proof of Theorem

 Let us remark that another endgame in the proof of Theorem~\ref{mainish}, based on Shirota's theorem, is possible.
 It would avoid us formally introducing the topology on the set of ultrafilters of $\Theta(X)$, yet we believe it would be less elementary and, of course, not self-contained.
 Moreover, Shirota's theorem also relies on topologisation of the ultrafilter space of a lattice so this strategy is not too different at the core.
 Nevertheless, we wish to present this approach too.
 In order to do so, we require a piece of terminology.

 \begin{definition}A distributive lattice with the least element is called an \emph{R-lattice} if it is isomorphic to a sublattice of ${\rm RO}(X)$ for a locally compact Hausdorff space $X$ whose members form a base for $X$ and have compact closures.\end{definition} This is not the original definition of an R-lattice, however \cite[Theorem 1]{shi} asserts that it is indeed equivalent, so we take it as a definition.
+R-lattices have been recently studied in a broader context by Bice and Starling (\cite{bice}).
 The following result is a restatement of \cite[Theorem~2]{shi}.

 \begin{theorem}[Shirota] Let $X$ and $Y$ be locally compact Hausdorff spaces.
 Suppose that $A\subseteq {\rm RO}(X)$ and $B\subseteq {\rm RO}(Y)$ are R-lattices.
 If $A$ and $B$ are isomorphic as lattices, then $X$ and $Y$ are homeomorphic.\end{theorem}